dotkernel/dotkernel/tutorials/Creating a Contact Us page/03 - Planning the contact form implementation.md

-# Creating and setting up a contact form
+# Planning the contact form implementation

 For form creation, input filtering and validation we'll use the following packages
 * [dot-form](https://github.com/dotkernel/dot-form)